2 Preliminaries: Communicating Systems and Games

 .
 The two base cases need to be dead ends for one of the players.

 The game is boring because the players do not ever have any choices.
-They just count down their way through the natural numbers till they hit [0, m - n] if n \leq m, or (n - m, 0) otherwise.
+They just count down their way through the natural numbers till they hit if , or otherwise.

 2.4.2 The Semantic Game of HML

-As the technicalities are tangential to this thesis, we state the characterization result without proof:43
+As the technicalities are tangential to this thesis, we state the characterization result without proof:45

 2.4.3 The Bisimulation Game

-We now can add the bottom layer of Figure 2.1: That bisimilarity can be characterized through a game.
+We now can add the bottom layer of Figure 2.1: That bisimilarity can be characterized through a game, where the defender wins if the game starts on a pair of bisimilar states.
 This approach has been popularized by Stirling (1996).

-Example 2.16 Let us recall Example 2.6 of the “trolled philosophers,” where we determined \mathsf{Q} and \mathsf{T} to be non-bisimilar.
-The bisimulation game graph for the system is depicted in Figure 2.10.
+Example 2.16 Let us recall Example 2.6 of the “trolled philosophers,” where we determined and to be non-bisimilar.
+The bisimulation game graph for the system is depicted in Figure 2.11.

 Proof.
 Sketch for both directions: